ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/modify_project.md

 ---

 ## Modify the Project

+Now modify the project to add additional computations to mimic computationally-intensive work.

 You will now include additional code for the purpose of demonstrating computation intense work.
 Go to the `NetAspire.Arm.ApiService` project, and create a new file `ComputationService.cs`.
 Add the code shown below to this file:

 ```cs